Board of Directors

 Kim Einspahr, President

 Kim Einspahr is co-founder and president of Hildegard Center for the Arts.
 She earned a Bachelor Degree in Journalism and Music Vocal Performance from the University of Nebraska-Lincoln and has been an active participant and supporter of the Arts in the Lincoln community.
 Kim has served on the Board of Directors of the Lincoln Arts Council, Friends of the Lied, Friends of Opera and Lincoln Choral Artists.
-She has over twenty years of choral conducting experience, primarily in Music Ministry, and in 2001 founded the Unity Choir of Lincoln.
+She has over twenty years of choral conducting experience and founded the Unity Choir of Lincoln in 2001.
 She worked as musical director for LPS at Lincoln North Star High School and has performed as vocalist in a number of settings throughout the Lincoln community.
 She’s been a member of the American Choral Directors Association, Nebraska Choral Directors Association, the Nebraska Music Educators Association, the National Association of Pastoral Musicians and is a Kappa Chapter member of Sigma Alpha Iota.
 Her connections within the artistic community are vast and she brings a wealth of talent and insight to the Fine and Performing Arts.

 When not running the day-to-day operations at Hildegard Center for the Arts, Kim enjoys time with her husband and their two grown sons and families—three grandchildren and dog, Oaks.